Levine Andrade: Early life

 Levine was born in Bombay to his parents Bonaventure and Juliana, and emigrated to England.
 Following a scholarship to the Yehudi Menuhin School at the age of 9 he became one of its first twelve members and was tutored by Robert Masters and Yehudi Menuhin.
-At the age of 11, BBC Television made a full documentary about him in their series "The World of a Child".
+At the age of 11, BBC Television made a full documentary about him in their series The World of a Child.
 Just before leaving the school he took up the viola, which he studied with Patrick Ireland who was coaching chamber music at the school.

 Arditti Quartet

 Andrade became one of the founder members of the Arditti Quartet with Irvine Arditti, Lennox Mackenzie and John Senter, inspired by their mutual interest in 20th-century music.
 In the seventeen years he played with them, the quartet had an unparalleled career, performing at almost every major music festival throughout the world to critical acclaim.
-They were asked to play the opening recital for the new Concert Hall of the Louvre Museum in Paris, and the live recording of that concert was awarded one of France's highest recording awards.
+They were asked to play the opening recital for the new concert hall of the Louvre Museum in Paris, and the live recording of that concert was awarded one of France's highest recording awards.

-He left his very busy touring schedule in 1990 to spend more time with his wife and four children to work in London as a freelance musician.
+He left his very busy touring schedule in 1990 to spend more time with his wife and four children and to work in London as a freelance musician.